MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/performance/performance-developer.md

 For more information, see [Using Partial Records](../developer/devenv-partial-records.md).

-### <a name="tips"></a>Other AL performance tips and tricks

-If you need a fast, non-blocking number sequence that can be used from AL, refer to the number sequence object type.
-Use a number sequence object if you:

-- Don't want to use a number series.
-- Can accept holes in the number range.

-For more information, see [NumberSequence Data Type](../developer/methods-auto/numbersequence/numbersequence-data-type.md).

 ### Table extension impact on performance

 Table extensions are eager-joined in the data stack when accessing the base table.
 It's currently not possible to define indexes that span base and extension fields.
 So avoid splitting your code into too many table extensions.
 Also, be careful about extending central tables, such as General Ledger entry, because it can severely hurt performance.